- BGC Contracting Office

 The total BGC works, at a contact value in the vicinity of $205 million, included a quantity of 150Ha of clearing, 600,000m3 of rock, 1,6 million m3 of fill,100,000m3 of capping layer, 3.5km of culverts, 10,000m3 of rock armouring to bridge abutments and other associated works.

-BGC also continues to supplies ballast for FMG for ongoing rail maintenance.
+BGC also continued to supply ballast for FMG for ongoing rail maintenance.